keikoproj/governor/README.md

 There are many corner-cases where deleting PDBs might be dangerous, please consider such cases when using pdb-reaper.

+**cordon** provides capabilities around cordoning specific data paths in AWS, for example excluding a specific NAT Gatway in case of AZ failure.

 ## Usage

 Assuming an AWS-hosted running kubernetes cluster: